What Makes Car Insurance Cheap in 2026

 Strategies for High-Risk Drivers:

-Shop high-risk specialists: Companies like The General, Direct Auto, and Safe Auto specialize in high-risk coverage and may offer better rates than traditional insurers.
+- Shop high-risk specialists: Companies like The General, Direct Auto, and Safe Auto specialize in high-risk coverage.

-Accept higher deductibles: Increasing your deductible to $1,000 or $2,000 shows willingness to accept more financial responsibility, potentially lowering premiums.
+- Accept higher deductibles: Increasing your deductible shows willingness to absorb more financial responsibility.

-Take defensive driving courses: Completing approved courses can reduce points on your license and qualify you for discounts, even with a troubled driving history.
+- Take defensive driving courses: These can reduce points on your license and qualify you for discounts.

-Wait for violations to drop off: Most violations affect rates for 3-5 years.
-Shop for new quotes once violations fall off your record to find better rates.
+- Wait for violations to drop off: Most violations affect rates for 3–5 years.
+Re-shop aggressively once they fall off your record.

 Drivers in High-Cost States